psapir/sfmc-gpt/README.md

 ##### Step 3.
 Incorporate ChatGPT in your emails!

 1. Follow the example email file to incorporate ChatGPT into your emails
-2. More instructions can be found here: tbc
+2. More instructions can be found here: https://www.devsutd.com/instant-content-generation-in-salesforce-marketing-cloud-with-chatgpt